Changes and improvements are easy when they make

 “Once you understand it, you’ll be able to see it.”

 Despite not having heard of W. Edwards Deming at that time, I practiced several of his management insights.
 I used a facilitating leadership style within my teams.
-We used root cause analyses.
+We used root cause analyses to address problems we encountered.
 This was possible because my people trusted me to be open about problems and errors.
-And that again was possible, because everyone knew that I would never blame them for errors or mistakes.
+And that again was possible, because everyone knew that I would never blame them for errors or mistakes and that we had to learn from those mistakes.

 Not an isolated case

-The implemented subtle (and blunt) targets, rules and policies incited fear and anxiety.
-This made it increasingly difficult for me to maintain these healthy functioning teams.
+The newly implemented (subtle and blunt) targets, rules and policies incited fear and anxiety.
+This made it increasingly difficult for me to maintain healthy functioning teams.
 After I left that company many years later, I started to recognise some of these same aspects in other organisations as well.

 Each individual goal or policy seemed harmless when you looked at it superficially.
-But each one chipped something away from the employee’s engagement, respect, trust and motivation.
+But each one chipped something away from the employee’s engagement, respect, trust, motivation and willingness to cooperate and learn from mistakes.
 They also compelled people to become selfish and self preservative.
 Over the decades, we’ve all grown accustomed to many of these targets, rules, and policies, such that we don’t even question them anymore.
 And that is something I want to change by making you aware.

 The VISIBLE effects can be: